coordinape/coordinape-protocol/audit.md

 5. 1. _token and _simpleToken (ApeVault.sol)
 	Added a require to make sure both variables are not address(0) at the same time

-6. Potential affect the calculation of the token balance of the Vault (BaseWrapperImplementation.sol) *PENDING* I don't really understand the comment :( may need to ask some clarification
+6. Potential affect the calculation of the token balance of the Vault (BaseWrapperImplementation.sol) Changed based on Panda's recommendation
+	Ultimately, this doesnt affect us because sender will always be != to address(this)

 7. Suspicious public function
 	Added onlyOwner modifier to the function execution